 Rich Snippets and How to Use Them

 No, Rich Snippets was not the guy you turned down for the high school prom.
 For almost a decade, this Google markup code has been used to help users locate more information on a wide range of subjects faster than before.
 Marketers quickly realized they could utilize snippets to serve their clients as well.
-According to Kissmetrics, rich snippets can improve the click through rate (CTR) by as much as 150%.
+According to Kissmetrics, rich snippets can improve the click-through rate (CTR) by as much as 150%.

 The Value of Using Visuals

-As rich snippets have evolved, Google has increased their reach to include videos, music information, restaurants, individuals, businesses and their products.
+As rich snippets have evolved, Google has increased its reach to include videos, music information, restaurants, individuals, businesses and their products.
 Ecommerce sites with local SEO campaigns are also finding greater benefit from visually-driven results, such as maps and carousels, over text-based SERPs listings.
 Visuals are more compelling and eye-catching than text, and also provide additional optimization opportunities.

 Compelling Content That Converts

 Want your online business to attract more leads and increase conversions/revenue?
 Active Web Group a leading full-service Digital Marketing Agency has more than 20 years of experience helping their client’s online businesses to succeed.
-If you’ve got questions or want to to learn more about how the right optimization strategy can move your business forward, contact us or call (800) 978-3417 today!
+If you’ve got questions or want to learn more about how the right optimization strategy can move your business forward, contact us or call (800) 978-3417 today!